breez/breez-sdk-docs/src/guide/receive_onchain.md

 1. Either by a preimage that is exposed when the Lightning payment is completed - this is the positive case where the swap was successful.
 2. Or by your node when the swap didn't complete within a certain timeout (216 blocks) - this is the negative case where your node will execute a refund (funds become refundable after 288 blocks).
 Refund will also be available in case the amount sent wasn't within the limits.

+## Notifications

+Enabling [mobile notifications](payment_notification.md) in your app will automatically register it for swap notifications.

+This means that, when the user performs a swap-in (receive onchain), the app will

+- automatically complete the swap in the background when the onchain transaction is confirmed, even if the app is closed
+- display an OS notification, informing the user of the received funds

 ## Refund a Swap

 In order to execute a refund, you need to supply an on-chain address to where the refunded amount will be sent.
 The following code will retrieve the refundable swaps: